muhammad-fiaz/logly/README.md

 - Thread-safety and deterministic flush
 	- `logger.complete()` ensures all pending lines are persisted (joins the writer when async).

+- Count-based file retention for rotated logs
+	- Set `retention` to keep at most N rotated files; oldest are pruned on rollover.

 ## Performance & Benchmarks